 And, maybe in a way, I have, but more importantly, I found my writing groove.
 I found a groove that, as long as I stick to it, I’m cranking out some decent numbers.
 You see, i’ve never liked the mornings.
 I always try to take classes in the morning because that gets them done and out of the way.

 So, imagine my surprised last week, when one morning, after the gym, I sat down to write just from a want to write, and I cranked out 1.5K in about half an hour.
 I know this isn’t anything magical, but the focus was there.
 The next day, the same.
 And then again, the same.
 Every morning, I was getting something done for my book, whether it was 500 words or 2,000.Do you struggle with writing everyday, consistently?
-Here's three questions to ask yourself if… Click To Tweet
+Here's three questions to ask yourself if you can't find your writing groove.
+Click To Tweet

 Until Monday, when it was 9:30 and I didn’t have my #writechain goal done.
 It took me three hours to get that done.
 Same with Tuesday.
 Yesterday, I forced myself to get it done right after lunch, and ended up with over 3,700 written and another 1,400 edited.